 Whether midwater or bottom trawling aboard a catcher or catcher/processor vessel, trawl vessel deckhands are seamen entitled to the protections of the Jones Act and the general maritime law.
 If you are injured while working on the deck of a trawl or catcher/processor vessel, you can rest assured that our attorneys will make sure you receive all the damages available to you; including no fault maintenance, cure and unearned wages – and damages under the Jones Act and for unseaworthiness; including damages for lost income, pain and suffering, and medical costs.

-Our attorneys have decades of experience handling pollock trawl, flatfish trawl, and factory processor vessel deckhand maritime injury and wrongful death claims.
-Our understanding of maritime insurance and how trawl fisheries and pot cod vessels are run, gives you the added edge in having us resolve your maritime injury and wrongful death claims – be it by settlement or trial.
+At Trueb & Beard, LLC, our attorneys have decades of experience handling pollock trawl, flatfish trawl, and factory processor vessel deckhand maritime injury and wrongful death claims.
+Our understanding of maritime insurance and how trawl fisheries and pot cod vessels are run gives you the added edge in having us resolve your maritime injury and wrongful death claims – be it by settlement or trial.

 Call 855-339-6586 or contact us online for a free initial consultation.
 With over 80 combined years of experience — and millions of dollars won for our clients — our attorneys have the knowledge to help you recover.